gvwilson/sdxpy/src/db/index.md

 which in turn is no different from saving a string or a list.
-The proof is that we can refactor the dictionary-based implementation of our database to use a [%g static_method "static method" %] of the record class when it needs a key:
+The proof is that we can refactor the dictionary-based implementation of our database to use a [%i "static method" %]static method[%/i%] of the record class when it needs a key:

 [% inc file="just_dict_refactored.py" %]